intel/xpumanager/doc/xpum_win_user_guide.md

 ```

 Show the detailed info of one device.
 The device info includes the model, frequency, driver/firmware info, PCI info, memory info and tile/execution unit info.
+On Windows VM with the virtual GPU(s), very limited device info can be provided.
+The virtual GPU memory size is retrieved with Microsoft DirectX Graphics Infrastructure API.
+The value may be a little different from what is shown in Windows task manager.
 ```
 xpu-smi.exe discovery -d 0
 +-----------+--------------------------------------------------------------------------------------+